Spanberger, Freitas race outspends presidential campaign in Virginia

 “One of the effects of the Trump presidency has been increasingly aggressive donations on the part of Democrats,” he said.
 “The 7th District is a highly competitive district, that’s why both Democrats and Republicans are investing very large sums of money in that contest.”

-The most money in the 7th District race has been invested in broadcast ads, followed by cable, radio and Facebook, respectively.
-Spanberger has invested almost $79,000 more in Facebook advertising, while Freitas is the only candidate with ads running on the radio, according to VPAP.
+The most money in the 7th District race has been invested in broadcast ads, followed by cable, radio and Facebook, respectively, according to VPAP.

 Biden and groups supporting him have spent more than $6 million on ads compared to nearly $3 million spent to promote Trump.